Guruvayur Temple: Post-colonial age

 On 30 November 1970, a massive fire broke out in the temple, gutting the whole chuttambalam and the entire Vilakkumatam on the west, south and north sides.

 Rudratheertham

 The temple tank (pond) on the northern side of the temple is called Rudratheertham.
-According to legend, for thousands of years, Lord Shiva used to bath on the southern bank of this pond.
+According to legend, for thousands of years, Lord Shiva used to bathe on the southern bank of this pond.
 Since Shiva is also known by the name 'Rudra', the pond came to be known as Rudratheertham.